Chapter 15: There Remaineth a Rest

 Read entire books, study prophecy, trace themes, and memorize Scripture.

-You have 24 hours dedicated to knowing God better.
+You have twenty-four hours dedicated to knowing God better.
 Use them.

 4. Nature Walks